shadezee/ShadeUtil/ReadMe.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better you can also simply open an issue with the tag `enhancement/relevant-name`.
 Don't forget to give the project a star!
-Thanks again!

 <!-- LICENSE -->
 ## License
 This project is licensed under the MIT License — see the [LICENSE file](LICENSE) for details.

 <br>

-## NOTE:
-Shade Util has one known bug, currently two operations cannot be run at once.
-Thanks 😉.

 <br>

 <p align="right"><a href="#readme-top">back to top</a></p>

 <!-- MARKDOWN LINKS & IMAGES -->